DPM Spray: Particle Type, Direct Injection Type Setup

 As shown from the figure, for this type of injection to be done well, we must first create a surface according to the current geometry and then adjust the specifications and features of the desired surface as shown below, each of which is described in the parameters:

 In addition to simple injections, ANSYS FLUENT offers more complex sprays injections that describe the initial break-up phenomena.
 For most injections, you must provide the particles’ initial diameter, position, and velocity.
-However, models for predicting droplet size and velocity distribution for sprays are used.
+However, It uses sprays’ models for predicting droplet size and velocity distribution.

 All atomization models use physical atomizer parameters such as diameter orifice and mass flow rate to calculate the initial drop’s size, velocity, and position.